gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    The DTLS Connection ID MUST be negotiated ({{I-D.ietf-tls-dtls-connection-id}} or Section 9 of
    {{I-D.ietf-tls-dtls13}}).
-If DTLS 1.3 is used, the length field MUST be included and a 16-bit sequence number SHOULD be used.
+If DTLS 1.3 is used, the length field in the record layer MUST be included and a 16-bit sequence number SHOULD be used.

    Section 4 of {{I-D.ietf-tls-dtls-connection-id}} states “If,
    however, an implementation chooses to receive different lengths of